tidymodels/infer/tests/testthat/_snaps/hypothesize.md

         mu = 25)
     Condition
       Warning:
-      Parameter values are not specified when testing that two variables are independent.
+      Parameter values should not be specified when testing that two variables are independent.

 # hypothesize() throws a warning when params are set with paired independence